Dioflav is a venotropic and a vascular protector. It is used for:

 VENOUS INSUFFICIENCY

-If your condition worsens during treatment, which may be demonstrated by inflammation of the skin or veins, hardening of the tissue under the skin, intense pain, skin ulcers or atypical symptoms, such as sudden swelling of one or both legs, see your doctor immediately.
+If your condition worsens during treatment, which may be reflected by inflammation of the skin or veins, hardening of the tissue under the skin, intense pain, skin ulcers or atypical symptoms, such as sudden swelling of one or both legs, see your doctor immediately.

 Treatment with Dioflav is more beneficial when accompanied by a balanced lifestyle:

-• Avoid exposure to sunlight and avoid standing for any significant length of time;
+• avoid exposure to sunlight and avoid standing for any significant length of time;

-• Maintain an appropriate weight;
+• maintain an appropriate weight;

-• In some patients, wearing special stockings can improve circulation.
+• in some patients, wearing special stockings can improve circulation.

 Dioflav will not help reduce swelling in your legs if it is caused by heart, kidney or liver disease.